The 22nd Annual Vancouver Asian Film Festival Begins!

 - the Canadian Female Filmmaker, Domee Shi “Bao”, global release, – An aging Chinese mom suffering from empty nest syndrome gets another chance at motherhood when one of her dumplings springs to life as a lively, giggly dumpling boy;

-- the Canadian premiere of S. Louisa Wei’s documentary ” Havana Davis”, Two stage sisters living in an era of revolution.
+- the Canadian premiere of S. Louisa Wei’s documentary ” Havana Divas”, Two stage sisters living in an era of revolution.
 Four opera trips crossing the ocean of time.

 - the Vancouver premiere of Indian-American filmmaker, Harleen Singh’s documentary, “Drawn Together: Comics, Diversity and Stereotypes, Drawn Together traces the fascinating journey of three comic creators who challenge the notion of race, appearance, and gender stereotypes through cartoons, comics and cosplay;